Unipolar major depression in adults: Augmentation of antidepressants with stimulants and stimulant-like drugs

 In addition, it is biologically plausible that stimulants may be of value for treating depression when combined with selective serotonin reuptake inhibitors (SSRIs) or serotonin-norepinephrine reuptake inhibitors (SNRIs).
 The pathophysiology of major depression may involve insufficient monoaminergic neurotransmission, and SSRIs initially increase serotonergic activity and SNRIs increase serotonergic and noradrenergic activity.
 However, major depression may also be associated with diminished dopaminergic transmission, and stimulants, modafinil, and pramipexole increase dopaminergic activity [8-10].

-Stimulant-like drugs (eg, modafinil and pramipexole) are indicated for the general population of patients with treatment-resistant unipolar major depression, and stimulants (eg, methylphenidate) are indicated for late-life, treatment-resistant depression.
+Stimulants (eg, methylphenidate) are indicated for late-life, treatment-resistant unipolar major depression.
+In addition, stimulant-like drugs (eg, modafinil and pramipexole) have limited evidence for efficacy in the general population of patients with treatment-resistant major depression.
 The use of stimulants and stimulant-like drugs is consistent with multiple treatment guidelines [11-13].
 Based upon our clinical experience, we are more inclined to use stimulants and stimulant-like drugs for patients who lack energy, drive, motivation, interest, optimism, pleasure, and the ability to initiate activities .

 - Corp SA, Gitlin MJ, Altshuler LL.
 A review of the use of stimulants and stimulant alternatives in treating bipolar depression and major depressive disorder.
 J Clin Psychiatry 2014; 75:1010.